-This error might be thrown by IE in multiple situations.
-This small article is focused on the window.open/appendChild situation.
-When I looked online for a solution it took me half a day to understand it, I'm sure it will eventually help someone.
+This error is produce by IE in a few situations, this small article is focused on the window.open() / appendChild() situation.
+When I looked online for a solution it took me half a day to understand it, I'm sure it will help someone.

 You are using window.open() to get access to a window and expect to alter the DOM of this new window from the originating page.
 This works in all browser beside IE, which complains about an "Interface not supported".
 Now if you want to know why you would want to update the DOM of window opened in JS, read on, if you already identified your issue and want a solution, skip to the next part "solution".